jerng/studies/web-component-studies/README.md

         term *light tree*. )
     -   > ( The DOM spec neither recommends, nor recommends against, the use of the term "shadow DOM".
-This term is recommended by WebComponents.Org, to be used synonymously with the DOM-spec-recommended term *shadow tree*. )
+This term is recommended by WebComponents.Org, to be used synonymously with the DOM-spec-recommended term *shadow tree*.
+        This term also occurs in draft specifications which have been deprecated. )
      -   Below, an entire section of this text is devoted to **Ordinary *Roots* and *Shadow-including Roots***.
 -   `ShadowRoots` each have a `.slotAssignment` property, which determines how